Superionichuan/compute_diffusion/README.md

 - $MSD_i$: The $i$-th MSD value.
 - $sum$: Summation over all data points in the segment.

-This formula is derived from the least squares regression method, which minimizes the sum of squared errors between the observed and predicted \(MSD\) values.
+This formula is derived from the least squares regression method, which minimizes the sum of squared errors between the observed and predicted $MSD$ values.

 ---